Journal of Second Language Writing

 The Journal of Second Language Writing is a peer-reviewed academic journal in the fields of linguistics and language education.
 Its scope encompasses all aspects of second and foreign language writing, including writing instruction and assessment.
 It was established in 1992 and is published quarterly by Elsevier.
-The current editors-in-chief are Amanda Kibler (Oregon State University) and Todd Ruecker (University of New Mexico).
+The current editors-in-chief are Youjin Kim (Georgia State University) and Stephen Doolan (Texas A&M University, Corpus Christi).
 The founding editors were Ilona Leki (University of Tennessee) and Tony Silva (Purdue University).

-According to Journal Citation Reports, the journal had a 2020 impact factor of 3.538, ranking it 12th out of 193 journals in the category "Linguistics".
+According to Journal Citation Reports, the journal had a 2024 impact factor of 5, ranking it 13th out of 194 journals in the category "Linguistics".

 Abstracting and indexing

 The journal is indexed in the following services: